Dump Truck Insurance

 What is Dump Truck Insurance?

-Dump truck insurance is a type of commercial auto insurance policy that caters to construction industry experts.
-It is designed for heavy-duty vehicles that haul things like dirt, sand, and gravel.
+Dump truck insurance is a type of commercial auto insurance policy that caters to hauling businesses.
+It is designed for heavy-duty vehicles that haul commodities like dirt, sand, and gravel.
 You need this insurance coverage in case you cause property damage at a site or cause an accident on the road.
 In this guide, we'll explain the importance of dump truck insurance and what is covered.

 Who Needs Dump Truck Insurance?